NOAA-SWPC/Operations-Clock/PiClockSetup.md

-# Raspberry Pi Standalone Clock Setup Instructions
+# Raspberry Pi Standalone Clock Example Setup Instructions

 The information on booting the pi to a full-screen browser was taken from this page: http://blogs.wcode.org/2013/09/howto-boot-your-raspberry-pi-into-a-fullscreen-browser-kiosk/